Monday, March 17, 2025

 Understanding the Solar Cycle

 The solar cycle is an approximately 11-year cycle during which the sun’s activity fluctuates between low and high periods.
-The sun exhibits increased phenomena such as sunspots and solar flares during the solar maximum.
+During the solar maximum, the sun exhibits increased phenomena such as sunspots and solar flares.
 These events release charged particles into space, and when they interact with Earth’s magnetic field, they can produce the mesmerizing displays known as auroras.

 Implications for Aurora Viewing in Germany